telerik/kendo-ui-builder/docs/getting-started/dashboard.md

 When you open the Builder, it loads the initial Dashboard page.

-The Dashboard is the user interface that assists you when you create the application and handle its settings.
+The Dashboard is the user interface that assists you when you create an application, edit existing one and handle its settings.

 The Dashboard page maintains the **Cards** and **List** views from where you can access the projects in the Builder.

 // screen of card and list views in one